ihsotas0/Interfaced/worldbuilding/history/data-war.kernel-biotech-incident.md

 seconds, since all the components were already compiled.

-Then, a few hundred thousand dust-sized nanocomputers --- which had embedded operating systems to run the payload --- were flashed with the payload, disconnected from their tiny wires, and tossed on a tray.
+Then, a few hundred thousand dust-sized nanocomputers --- which had embedded operating systems to run the payload --- were flashed with the payload.
+Like pollen from a tree, he brushed the computers from their mounts on the branch-like wires.
 Dylan set up an old 3D printer to move the nano computers from the tray, with a magnet, to a silicon coating liquid, into the rice grains (after being held for a second to dry), along a makeshift conveyer, and into a paper bag.
 Thus concluded months of work.

 Finally, Dylan anonymously shipped the rice along with other food under the guise of a "care package" to his accomplice, Rashid al-Haddad, in Kernel.
 The